 Once a site was selected, ESS and the Project Team created a development schedule and strategy for regulatory approval of the project.
 Regulatory agencies ranging from the US Department of the Interior to local wetlands commissions had some jurisdiction over the wind farm or its upland connections and were involved in its review and approval.
 ESS conducted agency outreach meetings to confirm permit application requirements and seek opportunities for coordination and integration of the various agency reviews.

 ESS conducted extensive technical studies for the project to assess potential environmental impacts.
 These studies included surveys of seabed geology, fish habitat, and marine invertebrates, as well as air quality modeling, and navigational risk assessment.
 To address endangered species, ESS developed an Avian and Bat Monitoring Plan and an Incidental Harassment Authorization for marine mammals.
 ESS also supported the client in National Historic Preservation Act consultations for the project.

 ESS has worked with the Project Team to develop various construction techniques and management plans that address permit conditions for controlling potential project impacts.
-ESS will be conducting environmental monitoring and compliance inspections for the upland and offshore components of project construction.
-ESS is currently providing on-board environmental monitoring and permit compliance oversight for vessels invovled in preconstruction G&G survey activities, including protected species observations for monitoring of marine mammals and sea turtles.
+ESS conducted multi-year environmental monitoring and compliance inspections during project pre-construction, including avian and bat monitoring.
+ESS also provided on-board environmental monitoring and permit compliance oversight for vessels involved in pre-construction G&G survey activities, including protected species observations for monitoring of marine mammals and sea turtles.